Thuynh808/Qualys-Quest-Analysis/README.md

 <details>
 <summary><h2><b>Section 7: Further Analysis and Remediation</b></h2></summary>
   Continuing with the vulnerability management cycle, we'll analyze the remaining vulnerabilities from our second scan.
 We can identify critical Windows security updates along with high-severity Microsoft application vulnerabilities.
-Another round of remediation will commence to further harden our system.
+Another round of remediation will commence to further harden our system.<br><br>

 ![Second Scan Results](https://i.imgur.com/faWuNaA.png)<br><br>

-**Step 1: Update Windows**
+- **Step 1: Update Windows**
-  From the scan results we can see the remaining critical alerts are related to Windows Security Update.
+  - From the scan results we can see the remaining critical alerts are related to Windows Security Update.
 We will now update the system.
     - Navigate to `Windows Update` and click `Download`
     - After updates finish downloading and installing, followed by restarts. we can confirm that our system is up to date.

 ![Windows Update](https://i.imgur.com/xA4ywkY.png)<br><br>
 ![Windows Update1](https://i.imgur.com/LxpL9CM.png)<br><br>

-**Step 2: Investigate Microsoft High Vulnerabilities**
+- **Step 2: Investigate Microsoft High Vulnerabilities**
   - Here we focus on 2 Remote Code Execution (RCE) vulnerabilities in the 3D Viewer application and Windows Codecs Library.
-Consulting the associated CVE links revealed that updates and patches could be obtained through the Microsoft Store.
+  - Consulting the associated CVE links revealed that updates and patches could be obtained through the Microsoft Store.

 ![Microsoft Vulnerabilities](https://i.imgur.com/Zmq3iXy.png)<br><br>
 ![Microsoft Vulnerabilities1](https://i.imgur.com/X6l3ATT.png)<br><br>
 ![Microsoft Vulnerabilities2](https://i.imgur.com/FdVPQVJ.png)<br><br>
 ![Microsoft Vulnerabilities3](https://i.imgur.com/L4rNUlJ.png)<br><br>

-**Step 3: Remediate Microsoft High Vulnerabilities**
+- **Step 3: Remediate Microsoft High Vulnerabilities**
-  - To remediate these vulnerabilities, we'll update the following:
+    - To remediate these vulnerabilities, we'll do the following:
       - Navigate to the Microsoft Store within our Windows environment
       - Identify and apply the necessary updates for the 3D Viewer and HEIF Image Extensions as per CVE instructions

 ![Microsoft Update](https://i.imgur.com/dqEzoU1.png)<br><br>
 ![Microsoft Update1](https://i.imgur.com/knZNGsS.png)<br><br>